 It is the role of the Executive Head Teacher to:

-- ensure that the school and its staff respond to preventing radicalisation on a day-to-day basis
+- ensure that each school and its staff respond to preventing radicalisation on a day-to-day basis

-- ensure that the school’s curriculum addresses the issues involved in radicalisation
+- ensure that each school’s curriculum addresses the issues involved in radicalisation

 - ensure that staff conduct is consistent with preventing radicalisation

 It is the role of the designated safeguarding lead to: